 Where we are

 We have one of the largest geographic footprints of all the Victorian water businesses.
 We service a very large area of over 60,000 square kilometres, which is roughly the size of Tasmania!
 Our coverage extends over 13 municipalities, either in part or in full.

 Each year we produce a series of reports about our performance and highlights for the 12 months.

-Our Strategic Directions have seven key themes that contribute to the achievement of our vision of ’Sustainable water for regional growth andvibrant communities’.
+Our Strategic Directions have six key themes that contribute to the achievement of our vision of 'Healthy environment, thriving community’.

 GWMWater has one of the largest geographic footprints of all the Victorian water businesses.

 GWMWater is committed to workplace diversity and inclusion and this strategy demonstrates how we will achieve our objectives and measure those achievements.

 We're committed to serving our customers and have developed a charter to reflect our ongoing commitment to the community:

 GWMWater is proud to be nationally certified by the British Standards Institute (BSI).